kawaicheung/naming-things/manuscript/03_HuntingForNames.md

   return (person.LastAccessTimestamp - DateTime.Now).TotalMinutes > minutes;
 }
 ```
-The first option (`HasPersonBeenIdleForMoreThan60Minutes`) cleans up _all_ of the logic from the security method.
-But, the name feels too specific.
-If someone were just inspecting the `Person` class, they might ask why such a specific property exists.
-In addition, if I change the requirements around the idle time, I might easily forget to change the name of the property.
-I don't like this trade off.

-The second and third examples are both decent options.
-But, let's go with the second option for now.
+These examples are both decent options.
+But, let's go with the former option for now.

 With these updates, our `Person` class now evolves into something a lot more powerful: